ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ## A lengthy history lesson

-Heading into 2024, right after the conclusion of the Autumn 2023 season, the Beatmap Spotlights project was halted by the developement team, due to an osu!(lazer) scoring rollout and infrastructure changes related to that.
+Heading into 2024, right after the conclusion of the Autumn 2023 season, the Beatmap Spotlights project was halted by the development team, due to an osu!(lazer) scoring rollout and infrastructure changes related to that.

 Some time passed, and alongside the [introduction of Daily Challenges](https://osu.ppy.sh/home/news/2024-07-25-introducing-daily-challenges) in July 2024, internal discussions arose about how the projects would coexist in the future.
-After some team-wide deliberations, it was decided that they would both focus on different matters, and aim for a varying playerbase.
+After some team-wide deliberations, it was decided that they would both focus on different matters, and aim for a varying player base.

 With that, the Beatmap Spotlights could run again.
 However, before that happens, various parts of Spotlights infrastructure would need to see some change.

-Back in September 2024 then, meetings were held and plans were drawn, and as a result the [Beatmap Spotlight Curators](https://osu.ppy.sh/groups/48) were met with a relatively simple announcement: the new goal was to stop using spreadsheets and scripts to run the Beatmap Spotlights, for sake of both smoother internal workflows, and enchanced player experience.
+Back in September 2024 then, meetings were held and plans were drawn, and as a result the [Beatmap Spotlight Curators](https://osu.ppy.sh/groups/48) were met with a relatively simple announcement: the new goal was to stop using spreadsheets and scripts to run the Beatmap Spotlights, for sake of both smoother internal workflows, and enhanced player experience.

 The idea was to create a new, unified system for curating the beatmaps directly on the website, along with brand-new infrastructure to handle it, including live-updating rankings and seasonal divisions, extending on [previously implemented seasons backend](https://github.com/ppy/osu-web/pull/9725).

 While the idea was simple, it wouldn't be easy.
-At this point, intense work was ahead of every person involved in Beatmap Spoltights project.
+At this point, intense work was ahead of every person involved in Beatmap Spotlights project.
 Since we are finally here, it means we succeeded, and so we are excited to announce major changes influencing every single inch of Beatmap Spotlights workflows.

 Can't wait to hear what changed during the over-a-year-long pause?
 Be sure to read on below!